 “It’s easy, Jesse,” she said.
 “You’ve got to have love.”

 In the writing of this article, these words hit us hard.
 As they are the root of everything we have written here.
-The history of Flagstaff, European, Black, Hispanic, Basque, Native American, it all seems so separate, but yet it’s not.
-It truly is the same story told from different perspectives, and just as it’s so important to remember history from different perspectives it’s important to create our future this way as well.
+The history of Flagstaff’s residents, European, Black, Hispanic, Basque, Native American, it all can seem so separate, but yet it’s not.
+It truly is the same story told from different perspectives, and just as it’s so important to remember history from different perspectives.
+Just as much as it’s important to create our future this way as well.

 As we close out this article, let’s just remember one thing: “You’ve got to have love.”, and everything will be okay.